MOhammedRiaad/React-Interview-Questions/README.md

 ### 6. When to use a Class Component over a Function Component?

 If the component needs *state or lifecycle methods* then use class component otherwise use function component.
-*However, from React 16.8 with the addition of Hooks, you could use state , lifecycle  methods and other features that were only available in class component right in your function component.*
+*However, from React 16.8 with the addition of Hooks, you could use state, lifecycle  methods and other features that were only available in class component right in your function component.*

 ### 7. What are Pure Components?

 *`React.PureComponent`* is exactly the same as *`React.Component`* except that it handles the `shouldComponentUpdate()` method for you.
-When props or state changes, *PureComponent* will do a shallow comparison on both props and state. *Component* on the other hand won't compare current props and state to next out of the box.
-Thus, the component will re-render by default whenever `shouldComponentUpdate` is called.
+When props or state changes, *PureComponent* will do a shallow comparison on both props and state. *Component* on the other hand won't compare current props and state and will re-render by default whenever `shouldComponentUpdate` is called.

 ### 8. What is state in React?